IQuadratC/Doku/network.md

 // 50 - 59 Lidar
-clientLidarMode = 50,  // Client requset to start or stop Lidar sensor int 1 = off, 2 = off
+ clientLidarMode = 50,  // Client requset to start or stop Lidar sensor int 1 = on,  2 = off
 serverLidarStatus = 51, // Status of the Lidar 1 = on, 2 = off
+clientGetSLAMMap = 52,
+servertSLAMMap = 53,

+clientGetPosition = 54,
+serverPosition = 55,

 // Lidar Sim 60 - 69
-serverGetimulatedLidarData = 60,
+serverGetSimulatedLidarData = 60,
 clientSimulatedLidarData = 61,

 // LedStripe 70 - 79